 While many different types of honey are capable of providing people with some health-boosting benefits, the majority of them are meant to be used primarily as flavoring agents.

 Don’t get me wrong.
-Manuka honey can also be the type of ingredient that you reach for if you want to add a touch of sweetness to something you’re making, but because of its distinct flavor, the safer option for you would be to use the other types of honey.
+Manuka honey can also be the type of ingredient you reach for if you want to add a touch of sweetness to something you’re making.
+Because of its distinct flavor though, the safer option for you would be to use the other types of honey.

 Manuka honey can help speed up the healing rate of a superficial wound you sustained recently.
 If you have some gastrointestinal issues, Manuka honey could very well turn out to be helpful to you as well.
 This specific type of honey may even help you get rid of some annoying infections.